-Many publishers post affiliate links on Facebook, which is legit and not against Facebook’s guidelines (although Facebook prohibits links from specific sites).
+Many publishers post affiliate links on Facebook, which is legit and not against Facebook’s guidelines (although they prohibit links from specific sites).
 When adding affiliate links to posts, you should add the appropriate disclosures as per the FTC’s guidelines, for example, #Ad or #Affiliatelink.

 Direct & Indirect Affiliate Marketing

-The direct approach aims to promote products and services in posts.
+The direct affiliate marketing approach aims to promote products and services in posts.
 For example, you create a Facebook post about a book that you read and include an affiliate link from Amazon.com.
 Whoever clicks on the link will go straight to Amazon.
 By contrast, the indirect approach aims to direct traffic offsite where affiliate links are present.
-For instance, you create a Facebook post about the best marketing tools and add a link to your blog post.
+For instance, you create a Facebook post about the best marketing tools and add a link to your blog.

 I use direct and indirect methods as they are both useful.
 I typically use direct methods to promote free items, trials, and pay per lead programs because they’re low resistance and high converting.
 I direct traffic to my blog when I want to influence, persuade, and provide context and details.